tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 * The pH is high, reflecting alkalosis.
 The pt is in pain and is breathing fast, both causes of hyperventilation which lead to loss of CO2 (remember, low CO2 leads to high pH).
 The patient is not compensating (HCO3- is normal) and the hyperventilation has lead to hyperoxemia (PaO2>100mmHg).

 # Question 23
 A 80 year old female has suffered from persistent vomiting for two days.
 She appears to be lethargic and weak and has myalgia.
-She is noted to have dry mucus membranes and her capillary refill is >4 seconds.
 She is diagnosed as having gastroenteritis and dehydration.
-ABG results are: pH 7.5, PaO2 85 mm Hg, PaCO2 50 mm Hg, and HCO3 34 mmol/L. Which best reflects this patient's acid base disturbance?
+ABG results are: pH 7.5, PaO2 85 mm Hg, PaCO2 40 mm Hg, and HCO3 34 mmol/L. Which best reflects this patient's acid base disturbance?

 [WRONG] Fully Compensated Respiratory alkalosis [WRONG] Mixed acidosis